Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep

 \section{Materials and Methods}

-We generated two- and three-dimensional synthetic data of excitation waves in an accordingly deforming elastic excitable medium with muscle fiber anisotropy, and used the data to train a convolutional autoencoder neural network to learn the complex relationship between excitation, stress and strain as the medium deforms due to the excitation via the excitation-contraction coupling mechanism, see section \ref{sec:methods:simulations}.
+We generated two- and three-dimensional synthetic data of excitation waves in an accordingly deforming elastic excitable medium with muscle fiber anisotropy, and used the data to train a convolutional autoencoder neural network, see Fig. \ref{fig:autoencoder}c), to learn the complex relationship between excitation and direct kinematic quantities such as tissue displacements as the medium deforms due to the excitation via the excitation-contraction coupling mechanism, see section \ref{sec:methods:simulations}.
 The trained network was then used to estimate time-varying spatial distributions of electrical excitation that caused a particular time-varying mechanical deformation, see Fig. \ref{fig:autoencoder}.
 The neural network uses static or dynamic images or videos of mechanical deformation as input, respectively, and finds the corresponding distributions of excitation that had caused the deformation and returns them as output.
 We then compared the estimated excitation to the ground truth excitation.
 Next to excitation, also active stress can be estimated independently from mechanical deformation.